sadbacon1148/data_cleansing_sql/README.md

 The tech stack used for this project includes:

-1. Google Cloud Platform (Cloud Storage, BigQuery) for storing, cleaning, and preparing the Audible dataset before visualization.
+1. Google Cloud Platform (Cloud Storage, BigQuery) for storing, cleaning, and preparing the Audible dataset before visualisation.
-2. Microsoft Power BI, which connects with the Google BigQuery connector to visualize the data in real-time (imports at intervals).
+2. Microsoft Power BI, which connects with the Google BigQuery connector to visualise the data in real-time (imports at intervals).

 ## Code Explanation